jarokaz/merlin-on-vertex/README.md

 ## Environment setup

+This section outlines the step to configure a GCP environment required to run the code samples in this repo.

 ### Enabling the required services

 From Cloud Shell, run the following `gcloud` command to enable the required Cloud APIs:
 ```
 PROJECT_ID=merlin-on-gcp